-This is the thing with Emirates, and what will be the motif of this article.
-Emirates Business Class is about the entire flying experience - from door to door.
+This is the thing with Emirates, and what will be the overall theme of this article.
+Emirates Business Class is about the entire flying experience – from door to door.
 Every inclusion and every luxury is designed to take the hassle out of flying.

 With copious amounts of luggage allowance (40kgs checked and two carry on) you can bring as much or as little as you please and not have to worry about your bags exceeding the limit on the scales.
 Simply check in and proceed directly to the Emirates Lounge.

 A dedicated space for Emirates Business Class customers to relax in Sydney Airport, the lounge was open nice and early to accommodate the morning departures and offered every food and beverage option you could hope for at such a time.